OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 : A Component that receives inputs from the Components Upstream in the data processing chain.
 Disclosure for the Downstream Component is represented as a Parent relative to the Disclosure node of the Upstream Component.

 Automated Decision-Making (ADM):
-: The automated decision-making is the process of making a decision by automated means without any human involvement.
+: Automated decision-making is the process of making a decision by automated means without any human involvement.
 These decisions can be based on factual data, as well as on digitally created profiles or inferred data.

 OETP Disclosure Format:
 : A machine-readable Disclosure with predefined structure, supplied in the JSON format.